jerabaul29/OpenMetBuoy-v2021a/instrument_hardware/assembly_instructions_electronics.md

 - condensation and humidity is the ennemy of electronics; make sure to i) work in a room that is as dry as possible, ii) use desiccant bags
 - sudden temperature cycling is not good for electronics as i) it is a factor creating condensation, ii) repeated, sudden temperature changes put strains on solders.
 Try, if possible, to avoid too many harsh temperature cyclings (for example, if possible, avoid taking the instrument in from a +20 degrees temperature outside to a -20 degrees temperature too many times; ideally, let the instrument cool down and warm up slowly).
 - never try to use the GPS or the Iridium without antenna, to avoid RF feedback back into the GPS / Iridium chips.
 This means in practice, never feed power to the AGT without having connected an antenna to it first.
+- use good cables, in particular for the power supply part, to avoid voltage drop when the instrument is using a power burst (ie, when using the iridium modem).
+Avoid using cheap jumper cables or breadboards, as these may have very bad connectors that create some significant voltage drops and may cause brownouts.

 ## General schematic